projectcontour/contour/changelogs/unreleased/5160-skriss-major.md

-## Support for Gateway Listeners on many ports
+## Support for Gateway Listeners on more than two ports

 Contour now supports Gateway Listeners with many different ports.
 Previously, Contour only allowed a single port for HTTP, and a single port for HTTPS/TLS.